 Needless to say, I found it difficult to believe my eyes.
 And yet, none of the two websites mentioned in the tweets above seemed to be satire websites.

 One of the referenced websites, Helios Homeopathy, a UK-based company, appears to sell the ‘remedy’ named “Berlin Wall”—even though at their website, the description is only of the Berlin Wall, with a mention that it was made of concrete, but nothing about the actual item and its provenance.
 However, from the page, one can buy the item in various formulations, sizes, as well as homeopathic potencies.
 I tried out a random combination of formulation, size and homeopathic potency: 1 Liter of an Oral liquid (23% alcohol) at 50M potency would set you back by a cool £66.65 (before taxes I think).
+(UPDATE February 2022: This product appears to be no longer listed at the website of Helios.
+However, as we all know, the internet is forever, courtesy the Wayback Machine.)

 Just as a reference point, the potency ’50M’ refers to “50 Millesimal”, also alternatively referred to as ‘Q’ potency (for ‘quinquagintamilia’, Latin for 50,000) or ‘LM’ potency—all referring to a dilution of 1 volume in 50,000 volumes.
 Sounds plausible, right?
 Now consider, this store sells some of the ‘remedy’ liquids at a potency of LM85.
 Which is essentially a dilution of 1 volume of a liquid in 2.5E+399 volumes—you read that right, 2.5 x 10^399, to the order of 398 zeroes after ten.
 For comparison, ONE MOLE of any substance contains 6.02E+23 or 6.02 x 10^23 units (atoms or molecules), merely the order of 22 zeroes after ten, known as Avogadro’s Number.
 Therefore, if any substance is diluted ten-fold serially—1 part of substance goes in 9 parts of solvent, making a 1:10 dilution; 1 part of the diluted substance goes in 9 parts of solvent, making a 1:100 dilution; and so forth—at the 24th dilution (what would be roughly equivalent in homeopathy to 24X or 12C or LM6/Q06), the statistical probability of finding even 1 unit of the original substance becomes nil.
 Therefore, at any of the further ‘higher potencies’, it is physicochemically impossible to have any trace of the original substance, leaving only the solvent or diluent.
 Of course, English scientist John Dalton published his Atomic Theory in 1808; Italian scientist Amadeo Avogadro proposed his law in 1811, which was adopted into circulation in late 1850s after another Italian scientist, Stanislao Cannizzaro, fit then-available empirical evidence to the theoretical structure provided by Avogadro’s law; suffice it to say, Samuel Hahnemann had no clue about atoms and molecules, or scientific empiricism, when he created his system of homeopathy in 1796.